SimonDanisch/Visualize.jl/README.md

 Theme = MyTheme()
 Surface(Theme, (Data => rand(10, 10), Bla => ...))
 ```
-Now, the all attributes that are not in the incomplete attributes from the user will be taken from the theme!
+Now, the attributes that are not in the incomplete attributes from the user will be taken from the theme!
 We still need to figure out a nice way to give a surface a colormap default for the Color field in this example.
 Maybe something like this will be workable:
 ```Julia